Your constitutional rights in the time of COVID-19

 It is difficult to tell whether a court would rule in favor of your challenge.
 While, across the country, some courts have struck down COVID-related restrictions, other courts have upheld the restrictions as valid exercises of a state’s police power, necessary to protect the public health.
 However, even if you are unsure whether a court would grant you the relief requested, a lawsuit, or a threatened lawsuit, may force a government agency to take a second look at the restrictions the agency has imposed.
 Possibly, the agency, threatened with loss of funds, would then back down.
 As historian Milton Gaither observed, “bureaucracies tend to prefer accommodation to confrontation,” that bureaucrats’ “most effective weapon is bluffing”, and when citizens “refused to be pushed around and threatened legal action, they usually got their way.”
 Earlier this year (when Oklahoma first imposed its lockdown) a group of citizens sued the City of Vinita, Oklahoma.
 The City settled out of court, and agreed to drop some of its restrictions, instead of fighting the issue.

 You can also refuse to obey a mandate.
-In many jurisdictions, governments are not enforcing, or are lax in enforcing the COVID mandates.
-If you are arrested and prosecuted, you can argue, at trial, that the law you violated was unconstitutional.
+In many jurisdictions, governments are not enforcing, or are lax in enforcing, the COVID mandates.
+The Persaud Law Office has examined the court records for Washington County, and we have found that, as of February 16, 2021, no one has been criminally prosecuted in Washington County for violating a COVID restriction.
+But, if you are arrested and prosecuted, you can argue, at trial, that the law you violated was unconstitutional.

 If you are interested in what you can do to challenge a COVID-related restriction, you may contact the Persaud Law Office.
 On a limited basis, we will provide pro bono (free) representation to people who wish to challenge the constitutionality of a COVID-related restriction.
 However, you should be aware that: